-Where the JOHSC is conducting an accident investigation involving a NBA member, the designated NBA JOHSC Member (or alternate) shall be released from her regular duties to participate in the investigation.
+Where the JOHSC is conducting an incident investigation involving an NBA member, the designated NBA JOHSC Member (or alternate) shall be released from their regular duties to participate in the investigation.
 The Employer will reassign the work that would have otherwise been performed by the NBA JOHSC Member for the duration of the investigation.
 This may include replacement of the employee.
 Where an investigation is scheduled outside the NBA JOHSC Member's regular hours, the Member will be paid at the applicable rate of pay.